Workshops & Unconference are included in the ticket price

 Luka Jacobowitz Software Engineer, codecentric AG

 Luka Jacobowitz is a functional programmer from Germany passionate about finding great abstractions to engineering problems.
 I’m also a maintainer of several typelevel projects, including various Cats libraries as well as OutWatch.
 I care deeply about equality and seek to make learning of pure functional programming as easy as possible.
+Preferred pronouns: he/him.

 Despite its increasing popularity, functional programming is still stuck in the back seat when it comes to the enterprise.
 This talk aims to address common pitfalls in enterprise software engineering which can be avoided through the application of functional programming principles, as well as to introduce the clarity and maintainability inherent to functional code.
 In this talk, we will cover computational effects including failure handling, IO and partiality using various functors and monads.
 We will also explore the 'softer' side of teaching and advocating for FP at work, including strategies for coaching teammates off of imperative and side-effect ridden coding practices.